-- Situation 1: You get your vaccination at the network pharmacy.
+- Situation 1: You get the Part D vaccination at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to give vaccines.) - You will pay the pharmacy your copayment for the vaccine itself which includes the cost of giving you the vaccine.
+Some states do not allow pharmacies to give certain vaccines.) - For most adult Part D vaccines, you will pay nothing.